Sheikhdom of Diriyah

-The Sheikhdom of Dir'iyah (مشيخة الدرعية), was a polity in central Arabia from 1446 to 1744 and the predecessor to the first Saudi state.
-Its capital was At-Turaif District, and it was based around the banks of Wadi Hanifa.
-It was ruled by the Muani'a dynasty (also known as the Marada) from the Durou' clan, and later under its two branches, Muqrin and Watban, with the former becoming the sole house and the house from which the House of Saud descends.
+The Sheikhdom of Diriyah (Note: Arabic: مشيخة الدرعية, romanized: Mashyakhat ad-Dirʿiyya), also known as the First Diriyah Emirate, was a city-state in central Arabia from the 14th century to the 17th century.
+It was the predecessor to the First Saudi State.
+Its capital was At-Turaif District, and it was centered along the banks of Wadi Hanifa.
+The state was ruled by the Muraydi dynasty of the Durūʿ clan.
+Over time, the dynasty divided into two branches, Muqrin and Watban, with the Muqrin branch eventually becoming the sole ruling house and the ancestral line of the House of Saud.

 History

 Background

-The town of al-Diriyah was founded by Mani' bin Rabi'a Al-Muraidi, which he called al-Diriyah after the town from which they came from, al-Diriyah (a town or a small village located near al-Qatif), and it is attributed to their grandfather Dara'.
+The city of Diriyah was founded by Mani' bin Rabi'a Al-Muraidi, which he called al-Diriyah after the town from which they came from, al-Diriyah (a town or a small village located near al-Qatif), and it is attributed to their grandfather Dara'.
 An area near Wadi Hanifa are Ghusaybah and Al-Mulaybid.
-When Mani' died, his son, Rabi'a bin Mani', succeeded him, and he headed the people of the country, and the population of Al-Dir'iya multiplied.
-His neighbors, the Yazid family, evacuated them from their villages and attached them to the lands of Diriyah, and after him his son Ibrahim bin Musa ruled after him, then his son Markhan bin Ibrahim, and after the death of Markhan, his two sons Rabi’a and Muqrin were jointly together, and the emirate exchanged after them, their sons, Wataban bin Rabi’a bin Markhan, and Markhan bin Muqrin bin Markhan.
-Then Nasser bin Muhammad bin Watban, then Muhammad bin Muqrin, then Ibrahim bin Watban, and Idris bin Watban, until the days of Musa bin Rabi’a bin Watban were in the year 1121 AH / 1709; It was taken over by Saud Al-Awwal bin Muhammad bin Muqrin and he died in 1137 AH / 1726 and after his death, the oldest man in the family, Zaid bin Markhan bin Watban, was succeeded and killed in 1139 AH / 1726.
-Muhammad bin Saud bin Muhammad bin Muqrin assumed the emirate of Diriyah, who later became the first imam of the first Saudi state.
+When Mani' died, his son, Rabi'a bin Mani', succeeded him, and he headed the people of the city, and the population of Diriyah multiplied.
+His neighbors, the Yazid family, evacuated them from their villages and attached them to the lands of Diriyah, and after him his son Musa Bin Rabi'a ruled after him, then his son Ibrahim bin Musa and after ibrahim his son Markhan bin Ibrahim, and after the death of Markhan, his two sons Rabi’a and Muqrin were jointly together, and the emirate exchanged after them, their sons, Wataban bin Rabi’a bin Markhan, and Markhan bin Muqrin bin Markhan.
+Then Nasser bin Muhammad bin Watban, then Muhammad bin Muqrin, then Ibrahim bin Watban, and Idris bin Watban, until the days of Musa bin Rabi’a bin Watban were in the year 1709; It was taken over by Saud I and he died in 1726 and after his death, the oldest man in the family, Zaid bin Markhan bin Watban, was succeeded and killed in 1726.
+Muhammad bin Saud assumed the emirate of Diriyah, who later became the first emir and imam of the first Saudi state.